Obviousness Standard: Leveraging Latest PTO and Court Guidance

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide patent counsel with guidance on the evolving obviousness standard.
+This CLE course will provide patent counsel with guidance on the evolving obviousness standard.
 In a post-KSR v.
 Teleflex world in which obviousness is at times confused with patent eligibility under Section 101, how is the Federal Circuit's treatment of obviousness issues changing?
 How does the Patent Trial and Appeal Board (PTAB) handle obviousness in inter partes review (IPR) proceedings?
 Which forum more favors patentees, the PTAB, or the district courts?
 Our panel with answer these and other essential questions.

 - Background for the obviousness standard